Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/replacing-hardware-components.md

 keywords: technical specifications, tech specs, specs, specifications, Supermicro 1014S, ACR12N4H
 ---

 This section explains how you can replace hardware components in your {{site.sm1014s}} nodes.
-For more information about the components inside the node types in your cluster, see [Technical Specifications](technical-specifications.md).
+For information about components in different {{site.sm1014s}} node types, see [Technical Specifications](technical-specifications.md).

 {{site.data.alerts.caution}}
 <ul>